astrum-forge/bullseye-base/README.md

 ## Features

 - **Specific CMake Version**: The image tag indicates the version of CMake installed, ensuring you know exactly which version you're working with.
+- **"Latest" Tag**: You can also use the `latest` tag to always pull the most recently published version.
 - **Lightweight**: Built on the slim variant of Debian Bullseye to keep the image size small.

 ## Usage